holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 1. Check that your are still in a `nix-shell`.
    _The beginning of the command line should have nix-shell in it_
 2. Check that your are still in the folder `1.basic/0.zome-functions/exercise`.
-3. Compile your code: `./run_build.sh`.
+3. Compile and test your code: `cd tests && npm install && npm test`.
-4. Run the tests by running our the following script: `./run_test.sh`.
-5. Inspect the error.
+4. Inspect the error.

 </inline-notification>